 The Pupils' Educational Records (Scotland) Regulations 2003 give parents a specific right of access to their child's educational records.
-The regulations also provide for certain exemptions from these requirements, and require that pupil records are kept for 5 years after the pupil has left school.
+The regulations also provide for certain exemptions from these requirements and require that pupil records are kept for 5 years after the pupil has left school.

 Who can get access?

 The regulations use the same definition of "parent" as the Education (Scotland) Act 1980.
-The definition is broad, and includes a guardian, those who are liable to maintain or with parental responsibilities, and persons who have care of the child or young person, such as another relative or foster parent.
+The definition is broad and includes a guardian, those who are liable to maintain or with parental responsibilities, and persons who have care of the child or young people, such as another relative or foster parent.
 Parental responsibilities are defined in the Children (Scotland) Act 1995.
 In certain circumstances, such as situations involving domestic violence, the Council will need to ensure that allowing access to the record does not involve putting any other person at risk.

 What are educational records?